yegorg/vm-WinSta/src/content/blog/edit-posts.md

 ---
-title: "How to edit blog posts in Astro"
+title: 'How to edit blog posts in Astro'
-excerpt: "Learn how to edit posts in Astro"
+excerpt: 'Learn how to edit posts in Astro'
-featuredImage: "./images/edit-posts.jpg"
+featuredImage: './images/golden_01.jpg'
-publishDate: "2025-02-22"
+publishDate: '2025-02-22'
 publish: true
-categories: ["Theme Usage"]
+categories: ['Theme Usage']

 seo:
-  title: "How to edit posts in Astro"
+  title: 'How to edit posts in Astro'
-  description: "Learn how to edit posts in Astro"
+  description: 'Learn how to edit posts in Astro'
 ---

 ## Steps to Edit a Blog Post

 ### Accessing the File

 Navigate to your blog post file in the **src/content/blog/** directory.
 The filename typically matches your post's URL slug (e.g., my-first-post.md).

 ### Editing Frontmatter

 The frontmatter is the metadata section at the top of your markdown file, contained between the --- markers.
 Here's what you can modify:

 **title**: The post's main heading